openshift/enhancements/guidelines/enhancement_template.md

   pods must continue to work correctly even while the cluster remains in this partially upgraded state for some time.

-Downgrade expectations:
+#### Downgrade strategy

-- If an `N->N+1` upgrade fails mid-way through, or if the `N+1` cluster is misbehaving, it should be possible for the user to rollback to `N`.
-It is acceptable to require some documented manual steps in order to fully restore the downgraded cluster to its previous state.
-Examples of acceptable steps
+If an `N->N+1` upgrade fails mid-way through, or if the `N+1` cluster is misbehaving, users may wish to rollback to `N`.
+We [do not support rollbacks or downgrades of any kind][no-downgrades], but if structuring to allow rollbacks is possible, that is a nice internal safety valve.
-  include:
-  - Deleting any CVO-managed resources added by the new version.
-The CVO does not currently delete resources that no longer exist in the target version.
+It is acceptable to:

+* Irrecoverably break the cluster on downgrades.
+* Lock up during downgrades.
+* Allow for messy downgrades with documented manual workaround steps.
+* Implement clean, beautiful automatic downgrades.
+With sub-categories for:
+  * Manually polishing the post-downgrade state, such as deleting any resources which the `N+1` release created but which the `N` release doesn't know to delete.
+  * Automatically removing any `N+1`-specific resources, for example via [cluster-version operator deletion manifests](../enhancements/update/object-removal-manifest-annotation.md) in the `N` release payload.

+While all of the above are acceptable downgrade plans, the enhancement must describe the expected downgrade behavior.
+If it is anything other than a clean, automated downgrade for either patch (4.y.z -> 4.y.(<z)) or minor (4.y -> 4.(y-1)) downgrades, the enhancement should explain why that downgrade experience was not achievable.

 ### Version Skew Strategy